 In the athletic stores segment, sales increased by 8.6% due to a 7.6% rise in comparable stores sales, mainly in Foot Locker Europe and Foot Locker Asia Pacific.
 Foot Locker Europe generated double digit comparable-store gains in footwear, apparel, and accessories related to sales of classic court styles, lifestyle running, and men’s basketball.

-In fiscal 2016, the company’s net income decreased by 21% to $541 million compared to $520 million a year earlier, primarily due to an increase in net revenue, offset by litigation, impairment, and other charges.
+In fiscal 2016, the company’s net income grew by 4% to $541 million (compared to $520 million a year earlier), primarily due to an increase in net revenue, partially offset by litigation, impairment, and other charges.
 Foot Locker recorded a $100 million pension litigation charge that year.

 The company’s cash from operations was $745 million, up $33 million on the previous year.